SoBrodacious/NondescriptRenderingApp/README.md

 # Nondescript Rendering App
 A simple WPF App that can draw shapes to a canvas

+To Build
+Publish from Visual Studio, targeting a local release and your preferred runtime, leave "produce single file" off, otherwise shape definitions break, and the program won't be able to render anything

+To Edit Shapes
+Please look in the solution or the build for the folder /ShapeDefinitions, inside here are example xml files for shapes, as well as the schema.
+Do not leave the name attribute empty, despite it not being used in the application at this point, this can cause custom shapes to break on load.

 ## Contents
 1. [Goal](#goal)
 2. [Accomplished](#accomplished)